‘Abuse of power’: Indigenous communities call out lack of consultation on Ontario housing bill

 The government disagrees.
 “Ontario is a leader in clean, green growth in Canada and around the world, and our government takes environmental protection very seriously,” Andrew Kennedy, a spokesperson for the ministry of environment, said in an emailed statement to The Narwhal.
 “We are proud to lead Ontario at the front line of Canada’s climate change response.”

-Ahead of the provincial election scheduled for June 2022, The Narwhal is tracking how Premier Ford and the Progressive Conservatives have shaped Ontario’s environmental policy landscape.
+The Narwhal is tracking how Premier Ford and the Progressive Conservatives have shaped Ontario’s environmental policy landscape.

 This list is a running tally — stay tuned for updates.